The Best Ever Classic Cornbread

 - Stir just until combined so the bread stays light and fluffy.

-- Let it rest for at least 10 minutes to slice neatly without crumbling.
+- Let it rest for at least 10 minutes to slice neatly without crumbling too much.

 - Mix in cheese, jalapeños, or corn if you like, just don’t overload the batter.